Garrafao/TokenChange/README.md

 All words with a graded COS value above a certain threshold are assigned the value 1 and all below the threshhold the value 0.

 3) Cluster based:
-The occurrences of the words from both corpora are clustered together and if there is a cluster, which contains more or equal 10 elements from the one time and less than 10 at the other time, the word is assigned the change value 1. else 0.
+The occurrences of the words from both corpora are clustered together and if there is a cluster, which contains more or equal k elements from the one time and less than k at the other time, the word is assigned the change value 1. else 0.

 For more information check [this Bachelor Thesis](#bibtex).